awakesecurity/gRPC-haskell/README.md

 ```

 Note that `cabal configure` is run automatically upon `nix-shell` entry so that
-the build can reference include and library paths for the `grpc` library.
+the build can reference include and library paths for the `grpc` and `gpr`
+libraries.

 Using the Library
 -----------------